Femi Olubanwo has over 30 years’ financing experience in domestic and international large-scale projects across the mining and energy sectors.

 His hobbies are reading, driving, travel, snooker and, recently, golf.
 He and his late wife are blessed with three adult children, and a son-in-law.

-Femi is the current chair of the Intellectual Property Law Association of Nigeria (IPLAN).
-He is also a member of the Nigerian Bar Association (NBA); the Institute of Trade Mark Attorneys (ITMA); the Nigerian Maritime Law Association; the World Trade Centre of Nigeria; and the International Trademark Association (INTA).
+Femi is the current president of the Intellectual Property Law Association of Nigeria (IPLAN).
+He is also a member of the Nigerian Bar Association (NBA); the Institute of Trade Mark Attorneys (ITMA); the World Trade Centre of Nigeria; and the International Trademark Association (INTA).
 He sits as a director on the boards of many companies.

 Femi is ranked as a leading Nigerian lawyer by renowned international law directories such as Chambers and Partners, IFLR1000 and WWL.
 He is frequently called upon to advise and assist the government of Nigeria on IP policies and reforms.